 The hashtag allowed Asos and other customers to find them, while the pics showed everyone what Asos’s clothes look like on real people.

-Once you’ve got your content, make the most of it.
-Email it to your customers, post it on your social media channels, and let people know what they’ll gain if they create UGC too.
+Once you have your content, make the most of it.
+Email it to your customers, post it on your social media channels, and let people know what they’ll gain if they create UGC, too.

-Not all UGC will be suitable — some will align with your brand values, and others won’t.
-Ensure a team member who knows your values looks at all UGC before posting anything in your name.
+Not all UGC will be suitable—some will align with your brand values, and others will not.
+Ensure a team member who knows your values reviews all UGC before posting anything in your name.

 Economies fluctuate, but online stores can take advantage of opportunities no matter what is currently happening.
 Online stores have bucked the trends before and thrived during economic downturns.